ABOUT ROLFING

 Rolfing was developed by Dr. Ida P. Rolf during the mid 1900's.
 Dr. Rolf recognized the vital roles that gravity and connective tissue play in the body's organization.
 Connective tissue wraps and connects all of our muscles, bones, and organs.
 It supports the soft tissues, positions the bones, determines the direction of muscle pulls and movement and gives the body its shape.
 Rolfers use their hands and elbows to free restrictions in this connective tissue matrix.

-For most people Rolfing just feels good, although clients can feel moments of discomfort it should never be extremely painful.
-The touch ranges from light to deep depending on the session and the client.
-After the session, clients often experience greater range of motion, improved coordination and a sense of rejuvenation.
 Although it can be beneficial to receive just one session, Rolfing is traditionally and ideally performed over a series of sessions.
-Most people continue to receive "tune-ups" or advanced work from time to time.
+Many clients continue to receive "tune-ups" or advanced work from time to time.
 Please check my success stories page to see how some of my clients have responded to Rolfing.